Logo by Leonie Moss free to download, modify, and use.

 3. Pyroluria, niacins, and folates.

 It had been observed early on by Hoffer et al that large amounts of vitamin B3 (the niacins) reduced both HPL and symptom severity in people with schizophrenia.
-It was later discovered that B3 along with B9 (the folates) were the primary treatment for a condition with symptoms typical of a form of schizophrenia known as Histapenia due to the associated low levels of whole blood histamine.
+It was later discovered that B3 along with B9 (the folates) were the primary treatment for a condition with symptoms typical of a form of schizophrenia known as “Histapenia” due to the associated low levels of whole blood histamine (WBH).

-These two B vitamins were later found to have the overall effect of reducing the amount of methyl groups in the methylation (one carbon) metabolic cycles thus indirectly raising histamine levels, and Histapenia was therefore eventually renamed Overmethylation (OM).
+It was then discovered later that in general the less WBH present, the higher the amount of methyl groups in the methylation (one carbon) metabolic cycles.
+This was due to the need for these methyl groups in breaking down histamine, and Histapenia was therefore eventually renamed “Overmethylation” (OM) since the WBH levels were seen to be just a marker for the methyl group levels.
 The name was due to the theorised cause from too many methyl groups in the methylation cycles leading to excess levels of neurotransmitters such as dopamine and serotonin, causing the psychotic symptoms.
+This is now seen as mainly due to the epigenetic effect of the high methyl group levels on the DNA.

+The mechanism of action of B3 in this is now seen to be in its role as an indirect cause of the reduction of methyl groups in the cycle, known as a “methyl sink”.
+That of B9, paradoxically itself a methyl donor, is now thought to be due to its role in reducing methyl groups at the DNA histone tails as per the previous paragraph.
 It may well be that the people diagnosed with schizophrenia in those days happened to be those whose symptoms coincided with those attributed to OM, and the HPL reduction was a byproduct of their symptom relief.
+Later on, a distinction was made between the different symptoms associated with methylation issues and high HPL.
 The association of HPL with oxidative stress will be discussed later.

 4. Pyroluria, zinc, and B6.